PROEESH/DE_exam/README.md

  - What should i add with more time:
   1. Full DDL with specific fields names
   2. Better queries - improve the selection columns from api (ingest all to object storage for backup)
   3. Better handle with the data - now its rewrite, handle the new data as temp and merge the data
+  4. Define the CICD according to the change in repo. not run all steps every push to main
 ---

 ## Architecture Overview